rapiz1/cs-education/README.md

-A summary of CS-Courses I'm taking now, or in the near future.

-Hopefully I can finish all these courses!
+A TODO list of courses

 ---